k0mraid3/CANCELED-Magisk-Module-Samsung-Engineer-Framework/README.md

 # Magisk-Module-Samsung-Engineer-Framework
-This Magisk Module will attempt to add missing engineering/combination framework without having to actually use an token.
+2024 - PROJECT CANCELED AT REQUEST OF SAMSUNG.
+This Magisk Module was going to attempt to add missing engineering/combination framework without having to use a valid token.
-Project Not yet started.
-Est start sometime in aug.

- Will update in the coming months, have had to keep pushing this back due to other projects.